odybhoja/Ergo-Bounties/docs/claim-guide.md

 2. Make any requested changes to your submission
 3. If your PR is closed without merging, you may need to create a new PR with corrections

-## Questions or Support
+## Need Help?

-If you have questions about the bounty submission process, please:
+If you have any questions about the bounty claiming or submission process, you can:

+- Ask in the original bounty issue
-1. Open an issue in the Ergo-Bounties repository
+- Open an issue in the Ergo-Bounties repository
-2. Reach out on the Ergo Discord server
+- Join the [Ergo Discord](https://discord.gg/ergo) and ask in the appropriate channel
+- Contact the bounty creator directly through GitHub